House G | Lode Architecture

-Not far from the coast of Normandy sits this unique family house.
-Its black slate covering and sharply defined edges give it a striking appearance, yet it seems at home in its rural setting.
-It also has a unique structural system using a construction technique that we have not seen before.
-The small house was designed by Lode Architecture to serve as a vacation home for a young family.
+A black slate covering and sharply defined edges give this small house a striking appearance, yet it seems at home in its rural setting.
+The unique house is located in the countryside near the coast of Normandy and was designed by Lode Architecture for a young family.

-All the walls consist of three layers of boards laminated together into large panels that were prefabricated off-site.
+The walls of the house were built using cross-laminated timber, a technique which is becoming more popular in Europe especially.
+They consist of three layers of boards glued together into large panels that were prefabricated off-site.
 The panels were lifted into place by crane and then insulated on the outside before the slate was applied.
-The ceilings and the inside surfaces of the exterior walls were plastered, but the boards of all the interior walls were left exposed as the final wall finish.
+Some of the boards were left exposed on the interior as the final wall finish, while other walls and the ceiling were plastered.

 The structural bearing walls divide the house lengthwise into three parts, defining the main rooms on each level.
 The floor levels of the ground floor step up with the slope of the land, creating varying ceiling heights throughout the house.
 The eat-in kitchen at the low end of the house has a higher ceiling than the bathroom at the other end, while the living room in the middle is open to the roof above.